How to Teach

 Loading a rope well makes a huge difference in the student's success.
 It is a hands on job that requires a lot of attention to details.
 The person loading the rope stands behind the student to make sure they are next to the rope, both skis pointing uphill, gripping slowly with two hands, providing a push if necessary or supporting a student who grabs too fast, and lifting the rope up or to the side to keep the students up.
 Students will loop so spacing is important; the top instructor needs time to get students off and skiing downhill.

 The instructor on top will be in boots and provide any necessary support on the side or back of their hip so the student can exit and get set up in a wedge to ski downhill.
 Holding the tips of the skis can also be helpful.
-You have to pay a lot of attention, and know how to set them up and support them so their momentum helps them head straight down the hill.
+You have to pay a lot of attention, and know how to set them up and support them so they head straight down the hill.
 Some will need support for a few feet to get their balance, and reduce fear.
 If the snow is slow some will need a slow push on their hips to accelerate them.
 Watch for ice on the ski bottoms if they are not sliding.

 Key verbal feedback includes: hands up, look downhill, forward.
 If they are bent forward at the waist or look like they are sitting in a chair say: stand up, stand on your toes, chest over toes.
 It may also be helpful especially for adults to say: hips above feet, shins to boot, less knee more ankle.
 When the waist is bent slightly forward into the proper position, the knees will often bend more putting the weight back, this is a natural move.
 Then if the knees return to the proper bend the waist will lean back.